cits3007/cits3007.github.io/assets/labs/lab03-solutions.md

 **Sample solutions**

 If you copy one of the `setuid` programs, the copy no longer has the `setuid` feature.
-None of the programs will function properly without both (a) having the `setuid` bit set, and (b) being owned by `root`.
+Due to the way they have been coded, none of the programs will function properly without both (a) having the `setuid` bit set, and (b) being owned by `root`.

+This is a safety precaution built into the programs: if the programs detect they are being used in a way that isn't intended, they abort execution.

 </div>

-### 1.2.
-Relinquishing privileges
+### 2.2 Principle of least privilege

-When a program like `passwd` or `sudo` needs to have the `setuid` feature enabled, it is best practice to use the elevated privilege level for as short a time as possible.
+When a program needs to have the
+`setuid` feature enabled, it is best practice to use the lowest possible level of elevated privilege, and to use the elevated privilege level for as short a time as possible.
 Once the privileges have been used for whatever purpose they were needed for, the program should relinquish them -- it does so by calling the `setuid()` function.
-(Read about the `setuid()` function at `man 2 setuid`.)
+(You can read about the `setuid()` function at `man 2 setuid` -- but its use is complicated, and we will elaborate more on it in the next section.)

+Relinquishing privileges is
-This is especially important for long-running processes.
+especially important for long-running processes.
 For instance, a web server might require higher permissions than normal early in the life of the process
 (e.g. to read configuration files, or listen for connections on port 80,